mbeacom/nginx-proxy-alpine-letsencrypt/README.md

 Windows XP IE8, Android 2.3, Java 7.
 The configuration also enables HSTS, and SSL session caches.

-The default behavior for the proxy when port 80 and 443 are exposed is as follows:
+The behavior for the proxy when port 80 and 443 are exposed is as follows:

 * If a container has a usable cert, port 80 will redirect to 443 for that container so that HTTPS is always preferred when available.